 - In Blood Omen: Legacy of Kain, Kain's "Inspire Hate" is this, making every mortal enemy in an area attack each other.

 - The enemies in Quake I will gleefully attack each other if provoked, similarly to Doom.

-- Red Alert 2 has various mind-altering technologies to achieve this.
+- Command & Conquer: Red Alert 2 has various mind-altering technologies to achieve this.
 For one, there is outright mind control, used by Yuri, his clones and the Psi-Corps Trooper on individual infantry or vehicles in-game, and Psychic Beacons and Amplifiers on whole cities or regions, respectively, story-wise (plus the MasterMind and Dominator in the expansion Yuri's Revenge).
 Mind-control victims can be directed as one chooses, attacking their former allies.
 In addition, Yuri's Revenge adds "psychedelic" weapons, which cause their victims to go berserk, attacking their allies in a frenzy, however without the possibility of direct control.
 Units attacked by a frenzied ally will however not return the fire (so they do not start mutual infighting), which is not a huge problem as psychedelic weapons are area-of-effect, causing everyone within the target area to mindlessly attack each other.

 - In the first level of Battletoads in: Battlemaniacs, skeleton mooks will try to strike back at whatever last hit them, so getting one to hit another will cause the two fight to the death unless you intervene.

 - A cheat in Descent II turns all the robots' guns on each other.
 This is especially fun when playing with the level designer and putting all the bosses in one room.